jcrist/venv-pack/docs/source/index.rst

     $ pip install git+https://github.com/jcrist/venv-pack.git

-Commandline Usage
+Command-line Usage
 -----------------

-``venv-pack`` is primarily a commandline tool.
+``venv-pack`` is primarily a command-line tool.
 Full CLI docs can be found :doc:`here <cli>`.

 One common use case is packing an environment on one machine to distribute to